fluxcd/website/content/en/flux/installation/bootstrap/github.md

 ---
 title: GitHub and GitHub Enterprise
 linkTitle: GitHub
-description: "How to follow bootstrap procedure for Flux using GitHub"
+description: "How to bootstrap Flux with GitHub"
 weight: 20
 ---